traneio/future/README.md

   username.flatMap(username -> usernameService.isValid(username));
 ```

 The `flatMap` combinator is very flexible and comes from the monad abstraction.
 Although useful, learning monads and category theory is not a requirement to use `Future`s.
-Strictly speaking,
-`Future` isn't a monad since it uses eager evaluation and thus breaks referential transparency.
-Once a `Future` is created, it is already running.
-See the "Execution Model" section for more information.

 There are many other useful operators to deal with exceptions, collections of futures, and others.
 For a complete reference, please see the [javadocs](http://trane.io/apidocs/future-java/current/).